iscanegemen/Data-Science-with-Foursquare-API/README.md

 ## EE393_Semester_Project_Map_SimpleGUI_CompanyObject_Version2.ipynb

-This class is actually a graphical user interface which contains the attributes and a general report of a company.
-It displays everything in the Company.py in a GUI.
+This class is actually a **graphical user interface** which contains the attributes and a general report of a company.
+It **displays everything in the Company.py in a GUI**.

 ## GetClosestCompanies.py